OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/08-Test_Upload_of_Unexpected_File_Types.md

 ## Example

 Suppose a picture sharing application allows users to upload a .gif or .jpg graphic file to the web site.
-What if an attacker is able to upload an html file with a `<script>` tag in it or php file?
+What if an attacker is able to upload an HTML file with a `<script>` tag in it or php file?
 The system may move the file from a temporary location to the final location where the php code can now be executed against the application or system.

 ## How to Test